PNDeb/pinenote-debian-image/overlays/greeter/pn_handbook.md

 ## Xournalpp/Writing

-* At this point, despite disabling anomations, GNOME still shows the spinning animation in the panel when xournalpp is started.
+* At this point, despite disabling animations, GNOME still shows the spinning animation in the panel when xournalpp is started.
 This prevents proper and fast drawing of screen regions.
 For best experience, wait until the loading animation stops before you start drawing/writing.